patriciabarnabe/patriciabarnabe/README.md

 💻 I'm a **Front-End Developer at Avanade** and I'm currently studying **Systems Analysis and Development**.

-⚖️ Although I also have a degree in Law, I have always been interested in the area of exact sciences and am fascinated by the technological universe and I always intend to participate in projects that, in some way, have a **positive impact on society** 🌱
+Always fascinated by the technological universe, I seek to participate in projects that, in some way, have a **positive impact on society** 🌱

-I'm constantly looking for new courses and learning sources in order to deepen my knowledge and become a Fullstack Developer 👩‍💻
+I'm in constant search for new challenges and sources of learning in order to deepen my knowledge and become a **Fullstack Developer** 👩‍💻

 <div align="center">
   <a href="https://www.linkedin.com/in/patriciabarnabe/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>